tomsik68/docker-xampp/README.md

 ## Use a Different XAMPP or PHP Version

-Currently, the Docker image is built only for the latest XAMPP version.
+Currently, the Docker image is built only for PHP 5, 7 and 8.
 If you need another version, you can easily build a Docker image yourself, here's how:

 1. Clone this repo